Class: Aws::S3::Bucket

 • :expected_bucket_owner (String)

 The account ID of the expected bucket owner.
-If the bucket is owned by a different account, the request fails with the HTTP status code ‘403 Forbidden` (access denied).
+If the account ID that you provide does not match the actual owner of the bucket, the request fails with the HTTP status code ‘403 Forbidden` (access denied).

 • :optional_object_attributes (Array<String>)